-Following its biggest year in 2016, The Gum Ball music and arts festival will return for its 12th installment on 21st-23rd April 2017.
+Following some pretty awesome weekends in front of capacity audiences in 2016, 2017, 2018, 2019 and 2021.
+The Gum Ball music and arts festival will return for its 16th instalment from April 22 to April 24, 2022.

-The three-day boutique camping festival, tucked away at Dashville, a secluded property at Belford in the Hunter Valley NSW, is considered one of Australia’s greatest family friendly BYO, camping festivals.
+The three-day boutique camping festival tucked away at Dashville, a secluded property at Belford in the Hunter Valley NSW, is considered one of Australia’s greatest family friendly BYO, camping festivals.